Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Experiment Evaluation

 \subsection{Comparison with State-of-the-Art Methods}

-Table~\ref{tab:method_comparison} reports the overall performance of all methods across diverse traffic analysis scenarios.
-Overall, \model exhibits consistent superiority, achieving the highest ranking across all evaluation metrics.
-A cross-paradigm comparison reveals a significant performance gap between pre-training methods and traditional approaches.
-Specifically, statistical ML methods and scratch-trained DL model lag behind pre-trained methods by substantial margins in most tasks.
+Table~\ref{tab:method_comparison} reports the overall performance of all methods across diverse traffic analysis scenarios, where \model consistently demonstrates highly competitive performance across all evaluation metrics.
+A cross-paradigm comparison reveals a substantial performance gap: statistical ML methods and DL models trained from scratch lag considerably behind pre-trained methods on most tasks.
 This disparity highlights a fundamental challenge in modeling heterogeneous network traffic.
-Traditional methods relying on shallow statistical features (\eg packet length distributions) struggle to capture complex protocol behaviors obscured by encryption.
+Traditional methods relying on shallow statistical features struggle to capture complex protocol behaviors obscured by encryption.
 Similarly, training deep networks from scratch fails to infer intricate protocol state transitions and temporal burst patterns given the scarcity of labeled attack samples.
 In contrast, by leveraging self-supervised pre-training on a massive unlabeled traffic corpus, \model internalizes the intrinsic ``grammar'' of network protocols (\eg handshake sequences and payload structures), providing a semantic-rich initialization that significantly reduces dependency on task-specific labeled traffic data.

-In the highly obfuscated Tor encrypted scenarios, \model demonstrates exceptional robustness.
-As shown in the ISCXTor2016 results, \model achieves Macro-F1 scores of 0.8900 (NonTor) and 0.8072 (Tor), outperforming the strongest baseline by 9.42\% and 11.28\%, respectively.
-Notably, existing strong baselines such as ET-BERT suffer from noticeable performance degradation in Tor traffic.
-This decline can be attributed to the Tor protocol's multi-layer encryption and fixed-size cell padding mechanisms, which homogenize packet lengths and introduce significant structural noise, thereby confusing dense architectures that process all tokens uniformly. \model overcomes this challenge through its sparse MoE architecture.
-The dynamic routing mechanism allows specific experts to specialize in decoupling valid behavioral fingerprints (\eg burst patterns) from padding noise, thereby maintaining high discriminative power even under extreme anonymity constraints.
+In obfuscated Tor encrypted scenarios, \model demonstrates exceptional robustness.
+As shown in the \textit{ISCXTor2016} results, \model achieves Macro-F1 scores of 0.8900 (NonTor) and 0.8072 (Tor), outperforming the strongest baseline by 4.68\% and 11.28\%, respectively.
+Notably, existing strong baselines such as ET-BERT and NetMamba suffer from noticeable performance degradation in Tor traffic.
+This decline stems from Tor protocol's multi-layer encryption mechanisms, which introduce significant structural noise, thereby confusing dense architectures that process all tokens uniformly. \model overcomes this challenge through its sparse MoE architecture.
+The dynamic routing mechanism allows specific experts to specialize in decoupling valid behavioral fingerprints from padding noise, thereby maintaining high discriminative power even under extreme anonymity constraints.